Hanra-s-work/cat_feeder/manual_documentation/boilerplates/boilerplates.md

 -- .......#......#.########.......
 -- .........#####...#####.........
 -- /STOP
--- PROJECT: AsperBackend
+-- PROJECT: CatFeeder
 -- FILE: boilerplates.md
 -- CREATION DATE: 02-12-2025
 -- LAST Modified: 15:29:24 02-12-2025
 -- DESCRIPTION:
--- This is the backend server in charge of making the actual website work.
+-- This is the project in charge of making the connected cat feeder project work.
 -- /STOP
--- COPYRIGHT: (c) Asperguide
+-- COPYRIGHT: (c) Cat Feeder
 -- PURPOSE: The overview of the boilerplate classes.
 -- // AR
--- +==== END AsperBackend =================+
+-- +==== END CatFeeder =================+
 -->
 # Boilerplates

 ## Overview

-The `Boilerplates` module provides standardized, reusable components for request handling and response generation in AsperBackend.
+The `Boilerplates` module provides standardized, reusable components for request handling and response generation in CatFeeder.
 It eliminates code duplication by offering three specialized classes that handle common patterns in HTTP APIs: response formatting, request validation, and non-HTTP utilities.

 ## Core Concept: Standardization